shanescarlett/Android-Widgets/EASY_RECYCLER_VIEW.md

 More than one type of item can be specified this way, through custom defined `ITEM_TYPE` codes.
 Different view layouts and binding routines can be specified for objects of the same type, depending on how they are required to be displayed in the list.
 For example, you may want items to be shown one way, but in-line advertisements to have a different set of data and appearance in the list.

-Click actions on the items can be obtained through the click listener inteface:
+Click actions on the items can be obtained through the click listener interface:
 ```Java
 recycler.setOnItemClickListener(new EasyRecyclerView.OnItemClickListener()
 {